pburkholder/career-dr/DR.md

-1 Sacked.
+1. Sacked.
 Yes, 15 months ago I, along with 7 colleagues in the “Customer Success” division of Chef Software, were let go.
 Although surprised by this turn of events, I decide to make the layoff a learning experience.

 2. Advisory panel: I didn’t do this alone.
 At two other DevOpsDays we had open spaces on “DR for your Career” and got great idea.
-Also, to ground truth, I’ve run these proposals past an advisory panel comprising an HR specialist, a Director of Engineering, and a CEO of multiple start-ups.
+Also, to ground truth, I’ve run these proposals past an advisory panel comprising an HR specialist, a Director of Engineering, and a CEO/founder of multiple start-ups.

 3. MTTR: Let’s apply DevOps principles of Disaster Recovery preparedness to tend to our own careers, starting with a core metric: Uptime.
 In the past, we focussed in mean-time-between-failures.
 But in a world of continuous delivery, the better metric is mean-time-to recovery.

 4. DR Prep: This decade we’ve seen a decline in median tenure in technical fields.
 Consider it inevitable that you’ll need to change jobs, either because you initiate that, or because you’re employer does.
-As with DR, one you don’t test your restore from back after the site goes down, but before.
+As with DR, one you don’t test your restore from backup after the site goes down, but before.
 So most of our DR prep happens while you’re still employed.
 Key points:

-DR Prep:
-	- Offsite Backups
-		○ Logs - all comms regarding your position, all promises, keep notes from all meetings ○ Data
-	- Redundancy
-		○ Write references for others on LinkedIn
-	- Minimize Attack Surface
+5. Metrics/Monitoring: It's hard to know how you're doing or where you stand.
+Humans are bad at gathering feedback, hearing it and learning from it.
+One standout: the first few chapters of "Thanks for the Feedback" by Stone & Heen.

+6. Logs & Offsite Backups: Get commitments in writing, or pull a Mueller and write memos of key conversations.
+Document your contributions and their _impact_ such money saved or opportunities enabled.
+This is your offsite backup of your accomplishments.

+7. Redundancy/Minimize Attack Surface: Write references for colleagues on LinkedIn.
+1. They'll ponder your contributions, 2.
+It'll demonstrate to future employers you engage in production Give & Take.
+Speaking of social media: Minimize your attack surface.
+Don't talk smack on Twitter unless you can take the consequences.

-	- Avoid Vendor LockIn & Embrace OpenSource
+8. Avoid Vendor LockIn / Embrace OpenSource
 		○ Contribute to GitHub:
 		○ Practice learning
 		○ Admit ignorance
-	- Metrics and Monitoring
-		- Establish clear OKRs.
-		- Get feedback and learn to listen to it -- Thanks for the Feedback
 	- Drill/GameDays
 		○ Leverage your performance review - do it quarterly ○ Apply for jobs